tinyzimmer/k3p/doc/k3p_install.md

       --resolv-conf string        The path of a resolv-conf file to use when configuring DNS in the cluster.
                                   When used with the --host flag, the path must reside on the remote system (this will change in the future).
-      --servers int               DOCKER ONLY: The number of servers to run in the cluster (default 1) -p, --ssh-port int              The port to use when connecting to the remote host over SSH (default 22) -u, --ssh-user string           The username to use when authenticating against the remote host (default "<user>") --write-kubeconfig string   Write a copy of the admin client to this file
+      --servers int               DOCKER ONLY: The number of servers to run in the cluster (default 1) --set stringArray           Values to set to configurations in the package in the format of --set <name>=<value>
+  -p, --ssh-port int              The port to use when connecting to the remote host over SSH (default 22) -u, --ssh-user string           The username to use when authenticating against the remote host (default "<user>") -f, --values string             An optional json or yaml file containing key-value pairs of package configurations
+      --write-kubeconfig string   Write a copy of the admin client to this file
 ```